Mariyam2701/ENCRYPTIX_TASK/README.md

 ##
 # TASK 1: TO-DO-LIST
-This project aims to create a To-Do List application using Python, allowing users to manage and organize their tasks efficiently.
+This project aims to create a To-Do List application using Python, allowing users to efficiently manage and organize their tasks.
 The application provides a command-line interface for users to create, update, and track their to-do lists.

 ## Key Features
 - Create and manage to-do lists